X

 Am I audible, sir?

-Arun Aradhya
+Arun Aradhye

 Unidentified Participant

 Yeah.
 So just a couple of questions.
-Firstly, what is the total amount of capex we’ve incurred till now for this year and what are we planning for the Q4 and for FY27?
+Firstly, what is the total amount of capex we’ve incurred till now for this year?
+And what are we planning for the Q4 and for FY27?

-Arun Aradhya
+Arun Aradhye

 Unidentified Participant